angebhd/CoA-taskforce-take-home-challenge/README.md

         - If the length is divisible by 5 but not by 15, only the ASCII code transformation is applied using the steps mentioned in step 3
     5. Returning the Transformed String:
         - Return transformed string or empty one
-#### This modular approach leverages techniques like splitting, reversing, joining, mapping over arrays, and using modulus to determine transformations based on length.
+- This modular approach leverages techniques like splitting, reversing, joining, mapping over arrays, and using modulus to determine transformations based on length.
 It breaks down the problem for easier understanding and maintenance
+- Time and Space Complexity
+    - Time Complexity: The overall time complexity of the program is O(n), where n is the length of the input string.
+    - Space Complexity: The overall space complexity of the program is O(n), where n is the length of the input string.

  # By Ange Asifiwe BUHENDWA